hubiquitus/hubiquitus-client-js/README.md

 *Hubiquitus* protocol.
 It is compatible with your **web app** and your **Node.JS** project.

-To communicate with the server it can use *bosh* or [socket.io](http://socket.io/).
+To communicate with the server it can use [socket.io](http://socket.io/).
 To use it's full potential, use it with [hubiquitus-node](https://github.com/hubiquitus/hubiquitus-node).